polarfire-soc/polarfire-soc-documentation/boards/mpfs-dev-kit/MPFS-DEV-KIT_user_guide.md

 7. Click `Browse` and navigate to the location where you want to save the project.
 8. Select `Single Device` as the programming mode and click `OK` to save the project.
 9. Click `Configure Device`.
 10. Click `Browse`, and navigate to the location where the `HFU540_EXP_Bitstream_r20101.stp` file is located and select the file.
 11. Click `Open`.
 The required programming file is selected and ready to be programmed in the device.
-12 .Click `PROGRAM` to program the device.
+12. Click `PROGRAM` to program the device.
 When the device is programmed successfully, a Run PASSED status is displayed.

 See the [FlashPro User Guide](https://www.microsemi.com/document-portal/doc_download/137626-flashpro-user-guide-for-polarfire) for more information.

 #### Linux Environment

 To program the PolarFire device with the .job programming file (using FlashPro5 programmer in Linux environment), perform the following steps.
 The link to the .job file can be found in Firmware Versions.

 1. Ensure that the jumper settings on the board are the same as those listed in Jumper Settings.
         Note: The power supply switch must be switched off while making the jumper connections.
 2. Connect the power supply cable to the J3 connector on the board.
 3. Connect the FlashPro5 to a PC USB port and to the connector J24 (FP4 header) of the HiFive Unleashed Expansion board.
 4. Power on the board using the SW3 slide switch.
 5. On the host PC, launch the FlashPro Express (FP Express) software.
 6. From the Project menu, choose Create Job Project from Programming Job.
 7. Click Browse to load the Programming Job File HFU540_EXP_Bitstream_r20102.job, and specify your FlashPro Express job project location.
 Click OK to continue.
 8. Save the FlashPro Express job project.
 9. Set the Programming Action in the dropdown menu to PROGRAM.
 10. Click RUN.
 Detailed individual programmer and device status information appears in the `Programmer List`.
 Your programmer status (PASSED or FAILED) appears in the `Programmer Status` Bar.

 See the [FlashPro Express User Guide](https://www.microsemi.com/document-portal/doc_download/137627-flashpro-express-user-guide-for-polarfire) for more information.

 | Switch | Ref | Section | Description | Definition | Default |